pkarsy/rfboot/help/The-First-Project.md

 Here is a photo of the USBasp programmer together with a ZIF developer board. (search ebay)
 ![USBasp](https://github.com/pkarsy/rfboot/blob/master/help/files/usbasp.jpg)
-If you have USBtiny edit the file "rfboot/hardware_settings.mk" and uncomment the USBtiny line.
+If you have a USBtiny ISP programmer, edit the file "rfboot/hardware_settings.mk" and uncomment the USBtiny line.
 Put the atmega328p-pu chip on the ZIF socket and :

 ```sh
 > make isp
 ```
 To write the bootloader.
-If your project uses a crystal you can edit "rfboot/hardware_settings.mk" before burn.
+If a project uses a crystal you can edit "rfboot/hardware_settings.mk" before burn.

-Don't do this on this first project however, to keep things simple.
+Do not do this (use a crystal) on this first project however, to keep things simple.
 Rfboot works perfectly with (uncalibrated up to 10% error) internal oscillator, because SPI is synchronous.
 UART Serial bootloaders on the other hand need a relatively accurate +-2% clock,